-A Public Information Meeting workshop for several planning units in the Stanislaus River Watershed Area was hosted by the Stewardship Council on March 31, 2011, in Sonora, California.
-The meeting concerned three planning units: Lyons Reservoir, Merced River and Middle Fork Stanislaus.
-Attendees at the workshop included a total of 22 individuals representing a wide variety of interests including local, state, federal, and tribal governments; and community organizations.
-The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to the local newspaper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the Lyons Reservoir planning unit.
+A Public Information Meeting workshop for the Eel River planning unit was hosted by the Stewardship Council on April 27, 2011 in, Ukiah, California.
+Attendees at the workshop included a total of 15 individuals representing a wide variety of interests including local, federal, and tribal governments; and community organizations, and community members.
+The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to the local newspaper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the Eel River planning unit.

-The purpose of the workshop was to: (1) provide a review and update on the Stewardship Council's Land Conservation Program; and, (2) solicit additional public input on future stewardship of the three planning units.
+The purpose of the workshop was to: (1) provide an overview of the land conservation process; and, (2) solicit additional public input on future stewardship of the two planning units.
 Stations were set up with maps, other pertinent information, and easels with blank paper.
-The following comments specifically related to the Lyons Reservoir planning unit were received:
+Below is a summary of comments related to the Eel River planning unit that were recorded on the easels, provided on comment cards, or submitted in a letter subsequent to the meeting.